rajesh-karavadi/devops/kubernates.md

-# Kubernates Concepts
+# Kubernetes Concepts
 ### Deployments
-##### 1. What are Kubernates native deployments?
+##### 1. What are Kubernetes native deployments?

 **Answer:**  Kubernetes natively supports two deployment strategies via the Deployment resource.
-1. Recreate - It is a clean deployment, terminate all the pods and recreate it.
+1. Recreate - It is a clean deployment, terminate all the pods and recreate it
 2. Rolling Update

 We can implement manually Blue-Green, Canary, A/B, Shadow deployments.

 ##### 2. How to implement Blue-Green deployments in Kubernates?
 **Answer:**
 * Two separate Deployments.
 For example, blueapp and greenapp.